bigbluebutton/bigbluebutton.github.io/_posts/admin/2022-01-27-clusterproxy.md

-Once a user starts or joins a meeting (1), Greenlight or another BigBlueButton frontend will initiate a new meeting by calling the `create` and `join` API calls on Scalite respectively (2).
-Scalite in turn will forward the API calls to one of the BigBlueButton servers (3).
+Once a user starts or joins a meeting (1), Greenlight or another BigBlueButton frontend will initiate a new meeting by calling the `create` and `join` API calls on Scalelite respectively (2).
+Scalelite in turn will forward the API calls to one of the BigBlueButton servers (3).
 The BigBlueButton server will advise the browser to fetch the HTML5 client UI via the cluster proxy address.
 Thus, the BigBlueButton server will appear as if it was hidden behind the cluster